 The platform contains an upper and lower level.
 While there were no benches, I sat atop the rock for awhile to finally rest my legs after three hours on my feet.
 Hungry, I ate the snacks that I’d brought as I observed the Huangshi Village landscape for the first time.
 The sandstone pillars here were noticeably thicker than what I’d seen on my earlier excursions.

 Nearby, I came across the traditional-looking Sugong Pagoda on the mountaintop.
 While I couldn’t go inside, I enjoyed the views from the platform outside.
 The top of Huangshi Village was noticeably much less crowded than those of the other areas I’d visited.

-Nevertheless, a nearby tour guide, speaking to a small group of three people, felt compelled to speak through her megaphone on maximum volume!
+Nevertheless, a nearby tour guide, accompanying a small group of no more than three people, felt compelled to speak through her megaphone on maximum volume!
 I couldn’t take it for very long and went on to find the next landmark.

 I soon came across something I hadn’t expected to see at this elevation – a garden.
 A trail took me alongside various plants and flowers before I arrived at the next scenic vantage point, Boar Rock.

 I presume that the rock was named after a likeness to a certain animal, but I couldn’t really see the resemblance.
 In any case, it was an impressive view.

 Making further progress along the loop, I arrived at one of Huangshi Village’s most notable landmarks; Five Fingers Peak.
 This one was pretty self explanatory.
 The group of five narrow pillars really did remind one of a giant’s hand sticking out through the earth.